Discover The Tragic True Stories Of History’s Most Infamous Suicides, From Sylvia Plath To Kurt Cobain

 Van Gogh Asylum Painting

-Wikimedia CommonsThe view of the Asylum and the Chapel of Saint-Rémy painted by van Gogh.
+Wikimedia CommonsThe view of the Asylum and the Chapel of Saint-Rémy as painted by van Gogh.

 He returned to the place where he was staying at the time and was later found injured in his room.
 He was then taken to a hospital and his brother Theo was called.

-After two days in the hospital, an infection had taken over and van Gogh died in his brother’s arms on July 29 at the age of 37.
+After two days in the hospital, an infection had set in and van Gogh died in his brother’s arms on July 29 at the age of 37.

 There has been much speculation over the death of van Gogh with some theories even suggesting that someone else fired the bullet that ended up killing him.
 However, because van Gogh was so unknown during his time, every account of his famous suicide tells a slightly different story.